 The site is on the Chesapeake Bay and water quality is a key concern.
 To that end, the project employs a series of strategies: Stormwater is retained on site and collected in bio-retention beds where it is cleansed of pollutants and released safely back into the environment.
 Native species are used through to reduce the need for irrigation.

-The project was completed in 2016.
+The project was led by Allison Ewing and completed in 2016.
 Interiors by Da Motta Design, Structural Engineering by Curry & Associates, General Contracting by JM Sykes Inc, moisture control by Hentz Engineering, Energy Consultant by Staengle Engineering LLC.